This teacher training is accredited as a 200 hour Yoga Teacher training through Yoga Alliance Professionals.

 How will training be delivered?

-- Workshop-length experiential Asana, Pranayama and Meditation sessions to help you connect to the teaching topics of the day
+- Workshop-length Asana, Pranayama and Meditation sessions to help you connect experientially and practically to the teaching topics of the day

 - Lots of teaching practice in pairs, small groups and large groups